Expert Reviews – Queen Elizabeth NP

 4/5

 Uganda isn’t really thought of as a classic safari destination in the way Kenya and Tanzania are, but Queen Elizabeth National Park proves the doubters wrong.
 This large park offers extraordinary diversity in its wildlife, landscapes and experiences.
-You could watch lions climbing trees (one of the only places they do this) at dawn, track chimpanzees at lunch and take a boat ride to view hippos in the afternoon.
+Here, within the space of 24 hours, you can track chimpanzees through the forest, take a boat ride to view hundreds of hippos, and watch lions climbing trees (it’s one of the only places they do this).

-Whilst wildlife numbers don’t compare with the Serengeti or Masai Mara this is still a very well stocked park.
-Ugandan Kob are two a penny and the lions that feast on them are surprisingly easily seen (I think I have seen lions on every day of every visit), elephants are also very likely to be encountered and then there’s the hippos.
-With lots of waterways, pools and lakes hippos and crocodiles are very common and by taking a boat ride down the Kazinga Channel you’ll be able to marvel at literally thousands of hippos and crocs as well as a multi-coloured rainbow of water birds.
+Whilst wildlife numbers don’t compare with the Serengeti or Masai Mara, this is still a very well-stocked park.
+Ugandan Kob are two a penny, the lions that feast on them are surprisingly easily seen (I think I have seen lions on every day of every visit), and elephants are also very likely to be encountered.
+Then there’s the hippos.
+With lots of waterways, pools and lakes, hippos are very common and by taking a boat ride down the Kazinga Channel you’ll be able to marvel at literally hundreds of them, as well as crocodiles and a multi-coloured rainbow of water birds.

-One of the unexpected attractions of this park are the habituated chimpanzees living in the tree stuffed Kyambura Gorge.
-Sometimes they emerge onto the surrounding savannah and when they do so they may even walk upright.
-A look back at our earliest ancestory if ever there were one!
+One of the unexpected attractions of this park are the habituated chimpanzees living in the tree-stuffed Kyambura Gorge.
+Sometimes they emerge onto the surrounding savannah and when they do so they may even walk upright – a look back at our shared ancestry if ever there was one!

 Queen Elizabeth is also relatively easy and cheap to visit.
 So, with so much going for it are there any downsides?
 Not really in my opinion except that the park does lack that sense of space and wilderness that you can savour in some other East African parks.